rdmorganiser/rdmo-catalog/tools/README.md

 # Content management for UA Ruhr
 The general philosophy for managing the content of this repository (fork) is to keep the content in sync with the upstream https://github.com/rdmorganiser/rdmo-catalog.
-Therefore, the majority of the content of this fork is in sync with the upstream.
+Therefore, the majority of the content of this fork is identical to the upstream.

 If new content needs to be added or changed, then
 * 1. Check if this is accepted as a pull request at Upstream https://github.com/rdmorganiser/rdmo-catalog.
 * 2. If not, e.g. if the content is only relevant to UA Ruhr, save the content under xml files at `rdmorganiser/_changes`.

-# merge upstream and content
+# Merge upstream and content
 local changes that need to be merged are stored in xml files under `rdmorganiser/_changes`.

 * `new_attribute.xml` new attributes from UA Ruhr